Top 5 2nd Quarter Trades of Pr - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Provident Wealth Management, LLC reduced their investment in ARCA:VXF by 17,561 shares.
-The trade had a 1.76% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $145.6.
+Private Capital (Trades, Portfolio) Advisors, Inc. reduced their investment in NAS:ZI by 151,520 shares.
+The trade had a 1.32% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $44.35.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.